“The Thief of Sight”

 The glaucoma evaluation has several components.
 In addition to the tests outlined above, at City Eyes we also perform a new revolutionary test for glaucoma using the Zeiss GDx nerve fibre analysis machine which can detect glaucoma in the earliest of its stages enabling treatment before loss of vision:

-GDx – a new test detecting glaucoma before any loss of vision
+The GDx can detecting glaucoma before any loss of vision

 A remarkable new glaucoma test has been developed that can pick up nerve fibre layer loss before any loss of vision has occurred.